Little Juniata River water or watershed scenery in Pennsylvania

 If the Little Juniata is high, warm, crowded, or access-limited, compare Spring Creek for spring-creek consistency, Penn's Creek for a larger hatch-driven plan, or Fishing Creek for another central Pennsylvania trout option.

-Spruce Creek gauge corridor
+Spruce Creek gauge area

 Primary flow and central-river orientation.